SecTeamPolaris/ProGraph/README.md

 # ProGraph

-Source code for the under-review paper of ToN, ProGraph: **Robust Network Traffic Identification with Graph Propagation**
+Source code for paper **ProGraph: Robust Network Traffic Identification with Graph Propagation**

 The project is written in Python3.6.8 using the following backend: Intel i7-9750 @2.6GHz, 16GB RAM, NVIDIA GeForce RTX2060， Windows 10.